 - All full-time postdoctoral fellows* and researchers

 - Under exceptional circumstances documented in writing, other qualified individuals may be designated as a PI.
-Such designation requires the approval of the Deputy Provost for Research and Scholarship, and must be endorsed by the chair of every unit and the dean of every college in which the research project is to be performed.
+Such designation requires the approval of the Vice President for Research, Scholarship and Innovation, and must be endorsed by the chair of every unit and the dean of every college in which the research project is to be performed.
 If granted, this PI designation is limited to the proposed research project under consideration, i.e. it does not afford blanket status to serve as a PI on other proposals.
 To qualify for an exception, the following criteria must be met:

 - Only individuals identified to the external sponsor as a PI or CPI in the submitted proposal need to have the PI eligibility approval form completed

 - The proposed research must be a programmatic priority of the University